 The Xfce Panel has a number of tools to create good bug reports.
-It can also give some valuable insight for users how the panel works, in case you have problems.
+It can also provide some valuable insight for users into how the panel works, in case you have problems.

 PANEL_DEBUG.
 If you want to test this, you can open a terminal, run

 xfce4-panel -q to exit the running instance.
 Then run